 Spokespeople for IKEA told Ellis that Quiñones won’t meet until pending litigation against the company is resolved.
 “We apologize this was not clear in the original letter,” Tracey Kelly, a corporate communications manager for the brand, said in a statement.

 “Mr. Quiñones understands that families may be frustrated that the suggested timing doesn’t work.
 He looks forward to meeting once litigation has been resolved to talk about how to address this issue that impacts the entire home-furnishings industry.”

-Quiñones took over IKEA's U.S. division in March, several years after Ellis’ son was killed.
-He previously held a similar role at the retailer’s headquarters in the United Kingdom, however, where the dressers remain available.
+Quiñones took over IKEA's U.S. division in March, several years after Ellis’ son was killed, but previously held a similar role at the U.K. headquarters.
+The dressers remain available there.

 IKEA said in a statement to FOX Business that it wants to help remedy the situation and is doing its part to get the word out to parents: "We are committed to raising the awareness of how to prevent furniture tip-overs ... through our 51 U.S. stores and on the IKEA USA home page, which received 327 million visits last year.

 "After recent conversations with safety advocates, we have increased the cadence of our recall communication on social media.
 Our goal is to continue to work with all stakeholders — our customers, Congress, the [U.S. Consumer Product Safety Commission] and safety advocates, to further reduce the risk of furniture tip-overs. "

 McGee said dialogue is important.